ComputerFish/MX-9916-Night-Vision/README.md

 By utilizing this process of converting photons into electricity and then back into light, night vision devices allow users to see in conditions where natural light is limited or absent.

-# Surely, does this use a lot of power?
+# Surely, this uses a lot of power?

 Well, surprisingly, even night vision units from the 1970s could operate on 3 volts!
 That's only two AA batteries (although they used non-standard-shaped batteries).

 This power configuration (one of many) could last a few days of intermittent use.
 The MX-9916/MX-9648 image intensifier tube is considered GEN 2 technology.
-This means it is quite old now, and modern GEN 4 technology surpasses it in many ways.
-However, it does not mean it is useless!
+This means it is quite old now, and modern GEN 4 technology surpasses it in many ways this does not mean it is useless!

 However, due to its age, many units have dead power supplies, and finding replacements for the MX-9916 is not possible.
 So, I decided to disassemble mine and examine the inner workings.